mohamed3913/mohamed3913/README.md

 </p>

 - 🏢 I'm a Data analyist and data science
-- 🧑🏾‍🎓 I have Bachelors of business.
+- 🧑🏾‍🎓 I have a Bachelor of Business.
+- 🧑🏾‍🎓 I'm studying higher education in data science at Cairo University
 - 🧑🏾‍🎓 I have a Google data analysis professional certificate
 - 💬 passion to  ML & NN.
 - ⚡  Fun Fact: I love boxing and bodybuilding 💪🏽.